c2mon/c2mon/docs/src/user-guide/client-api/index.md

 # Client API

-The C2MON client API is written in Java and provides various service classes to interact with the server:
+The C2MON Client API is written in Java and provides various service classes to interact with the server:

 * `TagService`: The most important service class and most probably the only one you will need in the beginning.
 Provides methods to search for and subscribe to tags.